Reading these books can deepen understanding of core concepts like gratitude, mindfulness & strengths-based living.

 We would be remiss not to include happiness as a section in our list of positive psychology books, so here is a dedicated list of positive psychology books on happiness.

-1. The Good Life and How to Live It: Lessons from the World’s Longest Study on Happiness – Robert Waldinger and Marc Schulz
+1. The Good Life: Lessons from the World’s Longest Scientific Study of Happiness – Robert Waldinger and Marc Schulz

 Happiness is not a given, yet it can be available to everyone.